Florian Altermatt

 Aquatische Ökologie / T +41 58 765 5592 / florian.altermatt@eawag.ch

 I am Full Professor fo Aquatic Ecology at University of Zurich and Eawag.
 To learn more about my lab and research, visit the homepage of the Altermatt lab and my webpage at University of Zurich.
-My professorship is supported by and is part of the URPP Global Change and Biodiversity.

 Research

-My research falls into the following categories:
+Our research falls into the following categories:

 Selected publications: (Google Scholar)